dan-kruk/pyselenium/readme.md

 and build more tests in t/...

-this is a simple instant example to embed MWS and AE change root test into any automation, jenkins job or just a command line :)
+this is a simple instant example to embed MWS and AE change root test into any automation, jenkins job or just a cmd line :)

 ```bash
 cd; cd pyselenium && git pull || { git clone http://irepo.eur.ad.sag/scm/~dkrukov/pyselenium.git && cd pyselenium; }